How To Build Septic Tank Systems

-For digging test holes, backhoe operators generally charge between $300 and nothing depending on driving distance, and whether the test holes will lead to a construction job on the property.
+For digging test holes, backhoe operators generally charge between $500 and nothing depending on driving distance, and whether the test holes will lead to a construction job on the property.
 Shop around.
 Remember also that someone can fall into the pits and the property owner is usually liable so plan to have them filled in as soon as you can.
 Cover the pits with plywood and place barriers around them if you are forced to wait until local health has checked them.
 You may be able to dig and fill them in at the same time if health department personnel show up for a site evaluation with all parties present (the designer, excavator, local health inspector and owner).
-The designer sets up this meeting.
+The system (or civil engineer) designer sets up this meeting.
 The owner does not have to be at the meeting and can be represented by the designer.
 However, many designers (and I am one) prefer to have the owner there if the designer and owner (or developer) have only met on the phone.
 Checks for the permits and the designer's fee can be secured by the designer and building plans and preferences and site planning ideas can be shared.

 Unlicensed equipment operators can usually dig the pits for you but only experienced people can locate the drainfield area and arrange the parts of your site to your best advantage.
 Any county licensed excavator knows how to build septic tank systems so even though you know what you are doing, don't forget to listen when you get the chance.

 What if My Site Fails the Evaluation?!: The site evaluation can show that you have a "difficult site."
 Here is some advice about proceeding with your project in spite of finding "problems" during your site evaluation.